 Although the departing employee exits through a single door of your organization, there is a myriad of potential digital-doors back into your company’s network.

 If not properly offboarded, ex-employees can gain access to your organization’s data with the potential to do irreparable financial and reputational damage to your organization without detection.
-Take the story about the disgruntled ex-employee, Juan Rodriguez, who worked for Marriot.
-After his termination, Rodriquez remotely accessed the company’s systems after departing the organization.
+Take the story about the disgruntled ex-employee, Juan Rodriguez, who worked for Marriott.
+After his termination, Rodriguez remotely accessed the company’s systems after departing the organization.
 The disgruntled ex-employee allegedly changed the price range of 3,000 rooms from $159-$499 to $12-$59, resulting in the loss of more than $50,000.
 Could this situation have been avoided?